VoxyAvali/AvaliBot/README.md

-# THIS PROJECT IS OUTDATED
+# THIS BRANCH IS OUTDATED
-new version available on the 'main' branch
+new version on the 'main' branch

 # VoxyAvaliBot